TonyM1958/FoxESS-Cloud/README.md

 + d is the start date with the format 'YYYY-MM-DD'.
 The default is yesterday
 + tou controls time of use.
 Set to 0 to remove time of use from the upload data
-+ system_id is optional and allows you to select whick system data will be uploaded to, where you have more than 1 registered system in pvoutput.org
++ system_id is optional and allows you to select the system data is uploaded to (where you have more than 1 registered system)